Feastio

 Frozen milk chocolate dessert

-As we finished our entrees and the conversation continued, the line to order inside Destroyer never let up.
+As we finished our entrees and continued our conversation, the line to order inside Destroyer never let up.
 When the server saw I was ready, she delivered dessert.

 The high-quality dessert reminded me of the coffee ice cream with fermented plums and hazelnuts I had at Koka, a Michelin-star restaurant in Gothenburg, Sweden.